firdevss/DynamicDataUploadElasticSearch/README.md

 Usage

-Update the dynamic_data dictionary in upload_data.py with your actual dynamic data.
+Update the dynamic_data dictionary  with your actual dynamic data.

 Troubleshooting